ehsanyousefzadehasl/PCwGPGPUs/README.md

 **Note** that syncthreads() is used just for synchronization of threads in a thread block.

-It is recommended to do some eperiments in theses phase as this tutorial continues because the best way of learning these things is by doing them.
+It is recommended to do some experiments in theses phase as this tutorial continues because the best way of learning these things is by doing them.
 Also, try to change the provided source codes.
 Any commnets, or suggestions are well appreciated.

 #### Writing Efficient Programs
-The high-level strategy for writing efficient programs with CUDA is to maximize arithmetic intensity.
-It means to maximize compute operations per thread, and minimize time spent on memory accesses per thread.
+The high-level strategy for writing efficient programs with CUDA is **to maximize arithmetic intensity**. *It means to maximize compute operations per thread, and minimize time spent on memory accesses per thread*.

 ##### Moving frequently-accessed data to fast memory
 One of the ways to minimize time spent on memory is to move frequently-accessed data to fast memory.
-It is considered that local memory (Registers) is faster than shared memory, and they both together are much faster than global memory.
+It is considered that **local memory (Registers or L1 cache)** is faster than shared memory, and they both together are much faster than global memory.
 The following snippets shows how variables are stored locally or globally.

 ```c
 __global__ void use_local_memory_GPU(float in) {